 UPDATED: Sunday – January 17, 2021

-Due to the enormous backlog of testing that I have to catch up on (most of which is reporting on items that I tested long ago) I am not accepting boxes of items at this time.
+Due to the enormous backlog of testing that I have to catch up on (most of which are reporting on items I tested long ago), I am not accepting boxes of items at this time.

-A handful of readers are regular subscribers making a monthly gift in support of this work and I will still be honoring my commitment to test things for those people, but I am not taking on any new subscribers until my backlog (some of which goes back two years) is caught up.
+A handful of readers are regular subscribers making a monthly gift in support of this work and I will still be honoring my commitment to test things for those people.
+Still, I am not taking on any new subscribers until my backlog (some of which goes back two years) is caught up.

-On a rare occasion I may invite a reader to send in a single item for testing, because it is a good example of something I do not yet have on the blog and I think my readers (as a whole) would benefit from the information that could be provided by testing that item.
+On a rare occasion, I may invite a reader to send in a single item for testing, because it is a good example of something I do not yet have on the website and I think my readers (as a whole) would benefit from the information that could be provided by testing that item.

 If you think you have an item that fits the above criteria:

-- Please first watch this video and search for it on the blog using several different criteria to make sure I have not yet tested the item, LINK.
+1. Please first watch this video and search for it on the site using several criteria to ensure I have not yet tested the item, LINK.

-- If you still don’t find the item on the blog and think I might like to test it, click here for details / instructions.
+2. If you still don’t find the item on the site and think I might like to test it, click here for details/instructions.

 Thanks for being here!
-Thank you for reading and thank you for sharing this work with your communities.
+Thank you for reading and sharing this work with your communities.

 Tamara Rubin